 The digital and dimmable ballast (also 1000 watts) comes with North American and European safety certifications from of U.L., C.E. and RoHS.
 That means it was extensively tested against: Open circuits, short circuits, ignition failure and overheating.

 The Yield Lab Pro Series 1000W H.P.S.
-Open Winged Double Ended Reflector is compact and all in one.
+Open Hood Double Ended Reflector is compact and all in one.
 The open wings allows the reflection of many points of light onto the plants.

 This 2 part open design also helps reduce any excessive heat to your bud, as it permits dissipation of same via the reflector’s open gaps.